TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/65 - Jude/Jude 1/Jude 1.3.md

 ---

-Beloved, while I was giving all diligence to write unto you of our common salvation, I was constrained to write unto you exhorting you to contend earnestly for the faith which was once for all delivered unto the saints.
+Beloved, while I was very eager to write to you about our common salvation, I was constrained to write to you exhorting you to contend earnestly for the faith which was once for all delivered to the saints.